PhillHenry/TheBigDataSpace/hugo/content/posts/data_locality.md

 With a lot of cloud offerings, we lose the data locality that made [Hadoop](https://github.com/apache/hadoop/blob/b2fac14828b69c761858dd7cb9ab17313c28b161/hadoop-hdfs-project/hadoop-hdfs-client/src/main/java/org/apache/hadoop/hdfs/shortcircuit/ShortCircuitReplica.java#L277) such a great framework on which to run Spark some 10 years ago.
 The cloud providers counter this with a "just rent more nodes" argument.
 But if you have full control over your infrastructure (say you have an on-prem cluster) throwing away data locality is a huge waste.

 Just to recap, data locality gives you doubleplusgood efficiency.
-Not only does the network not take a hit sending huge amoungs of data from storage to compute nodes, but we retain OS treats like caching.
+Not only does the network not take a hit sending huge amounts of data from storage to compute nodes, but we retain OS treats like caching.

 What?
 The OS has built in caching?
 Have you ever grepped a large directory and then noticed that executing the same command a second time is orders of magnitude faster than the first time?
 That's because modern operating systems [leave pages in memory](https://www.linuxatemyram.com/) unless there is a reason to dispose of them.
 Most of the time, there is no point in putting some caching layer on the same machine as where the database lives for simple queries - a strange anti-pattern I've seen in the wild.